kmpf/uap/doc/source/configuration.rst

 There are two different types of steps:

 **Source Steps**
-  They are used to provide files for the analysis.
+  They provide input files for the analysis.
   They have no dependencies and are usually the first steps of an analysis.

 **Processing Steps**
   They depend upon one or more predecessor steps.
   Dependencies are defined via the ``_depends`` key which may either be ``null``, a step name, or a list of step names.

 .. code-block:: yaml